apollographql/apollo-server/docs/source/api/apollo-server.md

 </tbody>
 </table>

+#### `start`

+`ApolloServer.start()` is an async method that tells your Apollo Server to do everything necessary to become ready to start serving traffic.
+FIXME finish this
 #### `applyMiddleware`

 Connects Apollo Server to the HTTP framework of a Node.js middleware library, such as hapi or express.